kaihsin/ED_TFIM/Readme.md

 # Exact diagonalization using Laczos method

-This is the simple example for using cytnx with ED to calculate 1D Transverse field ising model.
+This is the simple example for using cytnx with ED to calculate 1D Transverse field ising model:

+H = -[s]SzSz - (1-[s])Sx

 # Cytnx library: